dhiyasalmas/dhiyasalmas/README.md

 I primarily work with Python, but sometimes, I write code in Java (If im in the mood).
 Currently, my interest in machine learning and computer vision because i liked to apply mathematical equations in programming.
 But recently, I have been interested in implementing nuclear equations in programming.
 I have experience to made programme to calculate cogeneration system and thermal hydraulic on HTGR.

+Open to be research assistant, please contact me on dhiyasalmas@gmail.com

 Just for fun, i try to learn in web development using CodeIgniter and Bootstrap, with PHP and CSS.

 Additionally, I can program with Arduino and QBasic.